The Point Campground

 Directions

-From Mesa, take US 60 to Idaho Road exit #196.
-Go north on Idaho Road to State Highway 88 and turn right.
-After crossing the first bridge at the lake, watch for Palo Verde Recreation Site sign and turn left.
-The last 3 miles are by boat only.
-Boat launch requires Tonto Daily Pass and watercraft sticker or Tonto Discovery Pass.
+17 miles northeast of Apache Junction on Arizona State Highway 88 (historic Apache Trail).
+From Mesa, take US 60 to the Idaho Road exit, go north on Idaho Road to Highway 88 and turn right.
+After crossing the first bridge at the lake, watch for the Palo Verde Recreation Site sign.
+The route is paved with narrow, sharp curves and heavy traffic.
+The last 3 miles to The Point are by boat only.

 Amenities